Jee-one3/Static_Host_on_S3/README.md

 ## Project Overview

 This project demonstrates how a static website can be hosted on AWS using Amazon S3 and made accessible through a custom domain.
-The architecture incorporates additional AWS services such as Amazon CloudFront for content delivery and AWS Route 53 for domain name resolution.
-By combining these services, the website can be delivered globally with improved performance, scalability and maintaining a simple serverless hosting approach.
+The architecture incorporates additional AWS services such as Amazon CloudFront and AWS Route 53 whihc makes the website delivered globally with improved performance, scalability and maintaining a simple serverless hosting approach.

 ---